wp-sms/wp-sms/readme.txt

 = dev-master =
 * Added Send SMS to multi numbers in the Contact Form 7.
 * Fixed times issue in the outbox SMS.
 * Added Several gateways.
-(Comilio.it, mensatek.com, and infodomain.asia)
+(Comilio.it, Mensatek.com, Infodomain.asia and Smsc.ua)

 = 4.0.15 =
 * Updated option fields.